 What makes this rigatoni recipe extra special is the meat pasta sauce!
 A thick and perfectly-seasoned tomato sauce with lean ground beef, onions, garlic and a trio of spices: paprika, nutmeg, and rosemary.
 You can make the sauce a night or two in advance, which is a great way to save time but also allow the flavors to meld!

 Ingredients for baked rigatoni

-All the ingredients in this baked rigatoni are layered, but in a no-fuss, rustic way.
+All the ingredients in this baked rigatoni are layered.
+But like my Spanakopita-Style Baked Mac And Cheese, I approach the casserole in a no-fuss, rustic way.
 Here are is what you'll need to make it:

 - For the meat sauce: one pound lean ground beef, onions, garlic, paprika, nutmeg, and rosemary.
 Crushed tomatoes and tomato sauce.
 You can use ground turkey or Italian sausage, if you prefer.

 - For the pasta: One pound of rigatoni, cooked to just al dante or even slightly before, this way it doesn't get overcooked in the oven.

 - Cheese: about 6 to 8 ounces of fresh mozzarella.
 I like just a thin layer on top that will bubble and melt nicely for comfort and flavor.
 You can add more cheese to your liking.